MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/investigate-anomaly-alerts.md

 We're committed to continuously improving our services and ensuring that they meet your needs and expectations.

-For those who wish to continue using this alert, we suggest using the following advanced hunting query isntead as a suggested template.
+For those who wish to continue using this alert, we suggest using the following advanced hunting query instead as a suggested template.
 Modify the query based on your needs.

 ```kql
 let time_back = 1d;